Oxford University Cycling Club: Modern era

+During the 1980s, as the club found renewed strength and increased in numbers, OUCC enjoyed success over its Varsity rival Cambridge (CUCC) in the annual Varsity Match.
+The 25-mile invidivual time trial was held in May, usually the week after the boat race, and incorporated into the BSSF National 25-mile Championship.
+Oxford's most successful rider during this period was Jonathan Atkinson who gained a Half-Blue all of his 7 appearances from 1984-91.

 In the last decades of the century, a growing club membership and an improving gender ratio made possible a fuller club programme.
 The racing section embraced science-informed training methods, introduced in the early 1980s by research neurologist and club coach, Dr Eugene "Gene" Merrill.
 Performance testing and computer analysis was subsequently brought in by Dick Poole, the club's performance adviser of the mid-1980s.
 A fortuitous kerbside meeting in 2007 led to the club benefiting from the coaching services of former Giro d'Italia rider Flavio Zappi.
 The drive for competition success at Oxford, however, has never been at the expense of cycling for sheer enjoyment.
 While its Cambridge rival has always succeeded in focusing on the Varsity Match, OUCC (like the D.B.B.C. and O.U.Bi.C. before it) has a more wayward history.
 Writers have observed that the spirit of the Scholar Gypsy affects cycling at Oxford generally, attributing this partly to the nature of Oxfordshire's country lanes and the county's characteristic topography and scenery.
 The local woods now provide trails for one of the club's relatively recent accretions, the mountain biking section.
 Mountain biking, by virtue of ts popularity, has earned its own Varsity Match, held annually as a cross-country (XC) race, in which, like the traditional road time-trial event, the winning team is deemed to be that which finishes with the lowest aggregate time.